maxnoe/escape-school-2022-demo/README.md

 ```
 python -m fibonacci <n>
 ```
-to print the nth fibonacci number
+to print the nth fibonacci number.

+At the moment, this is quite slow.
+Contributions welcome!